Pala Empire

 • In his memory, a popular folk song was written in Bengal which is known as ‘Mahipal Geet‘.

-After the death of Mahipala I, Nayapala (1038-1054 AD), Vigrahapala III (1054-1072 AD), Mahipala II (1072-1073 AD) etc. came to the throne.
-During the reign of Mahipala II, the feudal kings of Varendra Bhumi in North Bengal, led by Divyak, declared a rebellion demanding an independent state.
-This rebellion is known as the ‘Kaivarta Revolt’.
+After Mahipala I passed away, Nayapala (1038-1054 AD), Vigrahapala III (1054-1072 AD), and Mahipala II (1072-1073 AD) came to the throne.
+When Mahipala II was king, the local lords in northern Bengal called Varendra Bhumi, led by Divyak, started a rebellion.
+They wanted their own separate state.
+This rebellion is known as the ‘Kaivarta Revolt‘.
 Mahipala II was killed during this revolt.
-After Divyaka, the leadership of the Kaivarta rebellion passed to his brother Rudrak and his son Bhima.
+After Divyaka, control of the Kaivarta rebellion moved to his brother Rudrak and then to his son Bhima.

 Ramapala (1077 AD to 1130)